If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 Discounts encourage consumers to sign up and commit to subscriptions; deadlines push them to do it quickly.
 Putting expiration dates or limitations on promotions creates a sense of urgency consumers can rarely resist.

-Think of subscription businesses who tell customers that the 50% discount on their enrollment fee will expire by midnight and their once-in-a-lifetime discount may not be offered again.
+Think of subscription businesses that tell customers the 50% discount on their enrollment fee will expire by midnight and their once-in-a-lifetime discount may not be offered again.
 Ever.

-It is difficult to ignore compelling CTAs, or calls to action, such as:
+It's difficult to ignore compelling CTAs, or calls to action, such as the following.

 - This Exclusive Offer Expires by Midnight